BCGDV/lon-kinbal/readme.md

 Kinbal allows you to deploy a production-grade EKS cluster on AWS in 15 mins or less. 🚀🐳

 ## Important Notes <a name="importantnotes"></a>
-- You must deploy the core EKS cluster by executing `/bin/core/eks.sh` first before adding the plugins.
+- You must deploy the core EKS cluster by executing `sh ./bin/core/EKS/deploy.sh` first before adding the plugins.
 - You can edit / add / remove the microservices as you wish.
 For local code changes to propagate to the cluster, you will need to:
     - Rebuild the image e.g. `docker build -t ppanchal97/service1 .`
     - Push the image up to Docker Hub e.g. `docker push ppanchal97/service1`